pulumi/docs/content/docs/reference/pkg/azure-nextgen/authorization/policydefinition.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const policyDefinition = new azure_nextgen.authorization.PolicyDefinition("policyDefinition", {
+const policyDefinition = new azure_nextgen.authorization.latest.PolicyDefinition("policyDefinition", {
     description: "Force resource names to begin with given 'prefix' and/or end with given 'suffix'",
     displayName: "Enforce resource naming convention",
     metadata: {